 Still, if you’re reading this, then you’re undoubtedly determined to get to the bottom of things.
-And you’ve certainly come to the right place!
-This article is a definitive guide to customer loyalty, which offers a wealth of information to anyone interested in retaining shoppers and driving their business goals.
+And you’ve come to the right place!
+This article is a 360-degree look at customer loyalty programs.
+Here you’ll learn:

 - Which type of loyalty program and features are the best fit for your business

-- How to plan, design and manage a loyalty program with a high ROI
+- How to plan, design and manage a high-performing loyalty program with a positive ROI

 - And much more!